 What is the best time for visiting the National Park?

 Periyar National Park remains open for the most part of the year.
 Climate-wise, the best season to visit is during the winter months of November to February as the weather remains pleasant.
 Though, the aroma of wet mud during monsoon season gives a special appeal to the National park during this season, even though a lot of wildlife is not spotted at this time.
-Elephants in search of water come out during summer months of March to June and hence, for best wildlife viewing, summer is the best season.
+Elephants in search of water come out during summer months of March to June and hence, for best wildlife viewing, summer is the best time to visit Periyar Tiger Reserve.

 What are the opening and closing hours of this National Park?